Frequently asked questions

 The Council is now looking at the options for a permanent replacement and we are preparing an outline business case.
 This process will consider transport impacts, the sensitive location in the internationally important Derwent Valley Mills World Heritage Site and how we can manage access and egress during flooding events.

-We are currently appraising different options for a replacement bridge.
-We are working with key stakeholders to consider cost impacts, the context of the World Heritage Site, requirements of the Environment Agency, the constrained construction area available and the need to provide safe access for emergency services and egress if there is flooding in the area.
-This process will inform our preferred option including alignment, width and what traffic will use the bridge.
+We have appraised different options for a replacement bridge in a Strategic Outline Business Case (SOBC).
+This process has considered cost, the context of the World Heritage Site, requirements of the Environment Agency, the constrained construction area available and the need to provide safe access for emergency service and egress if there is flooding in the area.

 The design and materials used for a permanent bridge will be considered when we have funding available to enable us to progress the scheme to detailed design.